cjoster/psp-artifacts/README.md

 burden of more securely operating a kubernetes cluster with little or no authentication framework configured.

+# psp.yaml

+To install the PodSecurityPolicy, run the following command:

+    kubectl apply -f psp.yaml

+If you wish to change the name of the pod security policy, do so with this command:

+    sed -e s/restricted/NEW-PSP-NAME/ psp.yaml | kubectl apply -f -

+If you change the name of the PSP, you will need to manually edit the `kubectl-createns` plugin to reference the correct PodSecurityPolicy name.

 # Installation

 Each of the kubectl plugins in this directory need to be installed into